Besaids/WWM-Helper/src/README.md

   - `src/styles/components/*.scss` (for structured components like cards/buttons/chips).
   - or `src/styles/utilities/*.scss` (for small layout/text helpers).

+### Evolve storage structure

+When you need to change the shape of stored data:

+1. Bump `STORAGE_SCHEMA_VERSION` in `app/utils/storage.ts`.
+2. Add migration functions in `app/utils/storage-migrations.ts` to:
+   - Read old keys.
+   - Transform them into the new shape.
+   - Write them back as `Versioned<T>` payloads.
+3. Optionally update `cleanupChecklistStorage()` or add new cleanup helpers if key patterns change.
+4. Keep components reading via `loadVersioned` with a fallback to `loadJsonFromStorage` for legacy payloads.

 ---

-## 8. Maintenance notes
+## 9. Maintenance notes

 - This file is meant to stay **authoritative** over time:
   - Whenever you add a new feature, route, major component, or config file, update this README.
-  - Whenever you significantly change how timers, checklist, or music player work, update the relevant section here.
+  - Whenever you significantly change how timers, checklist, music player, or storage work, update the relevant section here.

-Keeping `src/README.md` and `styles/README.md` in sync with the codebase makes it much easier to understand the project quickly without re-discovering the architecture from scratch.
+- Keep `styles/README.md` in sync with any changes to tokens or shared components.
+- Optionally maintain a `project-log.md` with date-stamped bullet entries to quickly see what changed between sessions.